 Grade B Buildings of local importance and good examples of a particular period or style.
 A degree of alteration or imperfection may be acceptable.

-The stunning Crown Bar in Belfast is listed at Grade A. Nine NI pubs are at Grade B and three are not listed.
+The stunning Crown Bar in Belfast is listed at Grade A. Seven Three Star pubs are at Grade B1, Two at Grade B and two are not listed.

-Many Regional Inventory pubs throughout the UK are, of course, also statutorily listed.
+Many Two and One Star pubs throughout the UK are, of course, also statutorily listed.

 How To Apply To List A Pub